-Peloton App.
-This app just keeps getting better with age.
+Peloton Digital App.
+The Peloton app just keeps getting better with age.
 Literally, every day it gets better as they record and archive all the daily workouts for the on-demand selection.
 I absolutely LOVE the variety of classes.
 As mentioned in my earlier Peloton review blog, the monthly Peloton subscription fee is $12.99 and it is worth every penny (on July 1, 2018 the cost went up to $19.49).
 Even with increase, using the app is a less expensive alternative.
 There is a two week free trial and you can cancel at any time.
-From the Peloton app I can now choose from over 7,500 pre-recorded classes or access 14 live daily classes (it was around 3,500 when I first started).
+From the Peloton Digital app I can now choose from over 9,500 pre-recorded classes or access 20 live daily classes (it was around 3,500 when I first started).
 What I love is being able to filter the class selection.
-I can select classes by:
+I can select spinning classes by:

 - Length: 10, 15, 20, 30, 45, 60, 75, 90 and 120 minute classes.